A Guide to Packaging Optimization

 Packaging Optimization Protective Packaging

 What is Protective Packaging?
-Protective packaging is any type of packaging that is designed to protect, support, stabilize, and insulate products from damage or deterioration throughout the entire supply chain, but especially during shipping and transport.
-In some situations, protective packaging can be used as a primary packaging component, but these are the more common applications for secondary packaging.
+Protective packaging is any packaging designed to protect, support, stabilize, and insulate products from damage or deterioration throughout the entire supply chain, especially during shipping and transport.
+In some situations, protective packaging is used as a primary packaging component, but these are the more common applications for secondary packaging.

 Types of protective packaging: